Skip to the main content.

 To develop a brand identity, you’ll want to identify:

-2: Your competition: Look at the other convenience stores in your area.
+2: Your competition: Look at the other convenience stores and retail businesses in your area.
 What is their branding like?
 What are their strengths and weaknesses?
 Think about what makes your store different from any others (even if it’s small features), or how you’ll grow your business to a level where it’s different.

 3: Your brand’s personality/story: You know what makes your brand stand out since you’re involved with it every day, but why does it stand out?
 What’s the story behind your brand?
 Consider why you do what you do and how you’ve helped your community.
 Stories are a great way to connect with people, so use these questions to further develop and share your stories.